heaucques/dumb-thing-poorly-created/README.md

 asdf;j
 dumb

+oh also i didn't create the bihashmap i googled and someone suggested this to someone else in the stackoverflow whereabouts so i OBTAINED via copy paste although desafortunadamente i forgot where i got it from

 ## weird testing methods
 for testing i usually use [this website's interactive rubik's cube](https://ruwix.com/online-rubiks-cube-solver-program/) primarily because it's hyperimmediate meanwhile ALL the other ones